Allergens and food labelling

 From 1 October 2021, changes to food labelling law for Prepacked for Direct Sale (PPDS) foods came into force in England, Wales, and Northern Ireland.
 These changes, commonly known as Natasha's Law require PPDS foods to be labelling with:

-• A full ingredients list
+• a full ingredients list

-• Clear allergen emphasis
+• clear allergen emphasis

 The Food Standards Agency have produced: